abacusmodeling/abacus-develop/docs/input-main.md

 ### DeePKS

 This part of variables are used to control the usage of DeePKS method (a comprehensive data-driven approach to improve accuracy of DFT).
-Warning: this function is not robust enough for version 2.2.0.
-Please try these variables in <https://github.com/deepmodeling/abacus-develop/tree/deepks> .
+Warning: this function is not robust enough for the current version.
+Please try the following variables at your own risk:

 #### deepks_out_labels